Paul Kusuda’s column

 though very girl-dumb, I let her practice.

-on the front steps to the apartment while she went in to get something.
-Well, again, being the polite kid I was, I thought
+the front steps to the apartment while she went in to get something.
+Well, again, being the polite kid I was, I thought “What

-“What the heck!
+the heck!
 (I didn’t use profanity until I was in college) and waited.
-She came back with three dishes of butterscotch
+She came back with three dishes of butterscotch pudding

-pudding made with water instead of milk, for herself, Arthur, and me.
+made with water instead of milk, for herself, Arthur, and me.
 To this day, I don’t care for butterscotch pudding.
+Lucky for me,

 So, thinking of June reminded me of one almost-romance in my life even though I wasn’t fully aware of it at the time.